 Microcode is the firmware used to fix bugs in the CPU.
 It should be installed only on the host instead of virtual machines because microcode updates are applied during boot.
-We need to install it from the Debian unstable repository because microcode packages in Proxmox (Debian stable) are out of date.
+We need to install it from the Debian unstable repository because microcode packages in Proxmox (Debian stable) may be out of date.

-Add the unstable repo.
+Add the unstable repository with only non-free-firmware component.

 1